grafana/pyroscope/docs/sources/view-and-analyze-profile-data/pyroscope-ui.md

 To run a comparison:

-1. Select two different sets of labels (for exmaple, `env:production` vs. `env:development`) and or time periods, reflected by the sub-timelines above each flamegraph.
+1. Select two different sets of labels (for example, `env:production` vs. `env:development`) and or time periods, reflected by the sub-timelines above each flamegraph.
 2. View the resulting flamegraphs side by side to identify disparities in performance.

 There are many practical use cases for comparison for companies using Pyroscope.